EpiGardenia/Renovation/README.md

 If the user is active using the app (t.e.x. purchased and having more than 5 projects) Then we ask for review upon start.
 Tool: SKStoreReviewController API

+### Spotlight (Search in iOS home screem)
+#### Searchable
+To be able to search Renovation and action in spotlight,  we need to:
+1. Create an unique identifier
+    => using objectID of Action
+2. Choose suitable attributes
+   => using title and contentDescription
+3. Wrap up 1 & 2 in a record with a domain identifier.
+  => using objectID of Renovation
+4. Send 3. to Spotlight for indexing

 ## Credits